Libensemble/libensemble/docs/data_structures/libE_specs.rst

         'zero_resource_workers' [list of ints]:
             List of workers that require no resources.
         'resource_info' [dict]:
-            Provide resource information which overrides information detected by 'auto_resources'.
+            Provide resource information which overrides information detected. .
-            The allowable fields are given below in 'Overriding Auto-detection'
+            The allowable fields are given below in 'Overriding Auto-detection' Note that if the option ``disable_resource_manager`` is set then this option is ignord.

 ..
 Cant put link in the codeblock as it is
 ..         'resource_info' [dict]: